 Roos van der Vliet (b.
 1985) is a Dutch artist, based in Arnhem, the Netherlands.
 She got her BFA in 2009, and has been painting ever since.
-Her work has been exhibited throughout Europe and the USA.
+Her work has been exhibited throughout Europe, the USA and Australia.
 Although she doesn’t consider herself a hyperrealist, she does get lost in the details every time she paints.
 She wants to get so close to the reality she’s presenting, that it almost feels real.
 The eyes must look back, hair must look like it’s touchable.
 It has something to do with the feeling of alienation she gets when looking at the world around her.
 Life is so enigmatic, and by watching it from close up, reproducing that reality, it seems to give her more control over it.
 Like when she’s creating something real, it makes her more real.

 "The body of work I’ve been painting on for my solo show ‘Mirrors of your soul’ was all created during the pandemic.
 Being in isolation most of the time, returning to what I once started my career with, portraits, felt natural.
 Not being able to meet strangers, hugging my friends, having brief moments of contact on the street, an accidental touch from the cashier in the supermarket or sharing a smile with the bus driver felt so unnatural, and although I never considered myself to be a very outgoing person, after a few months of exploring all the layers of loneliness, I came to the conclusion that this was way too much for me, and that the interrelatedness between people is the thread that holds our very existence together.
 While painting, the first thing I do is paint the eyes up to the point that they’re looking back at me.
 From that moment the work is alive, I begin communicating with it while working on finishing the rest of the work.
 Painting portraits really helped me to get through this strange period in time.